legumeinfo/mine-ontology-data/README.md

 Scripts to update the ontology data that are loaded into the mines

-The data are not stored in this repo, and reside in the following ignored directories, which must be created before running the update scripts.
+The data are not stored in this repo, and reside in the following ignored directories, which are created by the update scripts if not already present.

 ```
 ChEBI/